bp4mc2/bp4mc2.github.io/iri-minting/index.md

 http://bag.basisregistraties.overheid.nl/bag/id/pand/0003100000117485
 ```

-Reference or master data are common candidates to be identified by http IRI's.
-A common practice is to use a SKOS vocabulary for these objects.
+Reference or master data resources are common candidates to be identified by http IRI's.
+A common practice is to use a SKOS vocabulary for information about these resources.
 Some extra best practices are available for these cases:

 - `{class}` should be `concept` in case you specifically want to refer to the concept itself;
 - `{id-reference}` should be the exact term of the concept using international characters if applicable, start with a capital letter and use CamelCase for spaces.